-

 At what stage of negotiation is public disclosure required or customary?

-For a private company, there is no public disclosure requirement.
+For a private company, there is generally no public disclosure requirement at the stage of negotiation.
 In the case where the transaction involves a TWSE-listed or a TPEx-listed company, such a company is subject to the public disclosure requirements provided by the TWSE Procedures for Verification and Disclosure of Material Information of Companies with Listed Securities and the TPEx Procedures for Verification and Disclosure of Material Information of Companies with TPEx-Listed Securities, respectively.
 The general principle is that a public company must disclose on the designated website—the Market Observation Post System that is hosted by the TWSE (Taiwan’s equivalent to U.S. Securities and Exchange Commission’s EDGAR)—any matter that had a significant impact on shareholders’ rights or the price of the securities within two days following the date of occurrence (including the date of occurrence).
 The date of occurrence is further defined as “the date of contract signing, date of payment, date of consignment trade, date of transfer, dates of boards of directors resolutions, or another date on which the counterpart and monetary amount of the transaction can be confirmed, whichever date is the earliest,” provided that, for an investment for which approval of a competent authority is required, the earliest of the above date or the date of receipt of approval by the competent authority shall apply.
 Therefore, a public disclosure is required at any stage of the negotiation that meets the foregoing definition of the date of occurrence.
 In certain circumstances, a press conference might be required by the TWSE or the TPEx, respectively, which should be held by the management of the public company during the nontrading hours immediately following the adoption of the board meeting resolution approving the M&A transaction.
 Additionally, in the event of an M&A transaction involving a foreign company, the public company shall promptly, completely, and accurately input information related to the resolution for, process of, and method of the M&A activities.

 -